Articles

 What Are Nasal Strips?

-Nasal strips are small adhesive bands made from flexible fabric and stiff splints.
+Nasal strips are small adhesive bands made from flexible fabric with stiff spring like splints inside.
 You stick them across the bridge of your nose, and the splints gently lift the skin, widening the nasal passages and reducing airflow resistance.
-Think of them like a clothespin propping open a window – by keeping the window (your nostrils) open, more air can move through.
+By keeping the nasal valve open, more air moves through the nose, reducing the need for the body to reroute airflow through the throat.

 Can Nasal Strips Stop Snoring?

 These strips are not a cure for all snoring.
 They work best for snoring caused by nasal congestion or narrow nasal valves.
-If snoring comes from your throat collapsing during sleep (such as in obstructive sleep apnoea), an external strip won’t fix the problem.
-However, if your snoring is due to a stuffy nose or a deviated septum, opening the nasal passages can make a noticeable difference.
+If snoring comes from your throat collapsing during sleep, such as in obstructive sleep apnoea, an external strip will not fix the problem.
+However, if your snoring is due to a stuffy nose, a deviated septum, or nasal valve restriction, opening the nasal passages can make a noticeable and sometimes dramatic difference.

 Pros: